Technology of the Sprawl

 "The handcuffs you pay for."Ironclad Sledge

 IndustrialBrute-force focused.
-Built for power infrastructure and harsh environments.
+Built for power infrastructure, manufacturing systems, and harsh environments.

 "When finesse isn't an option."Collective Phantom